Signet Peter Kittel Initialen

 9. Gendering

 This is a very recent, extremely controversial issue.
 As you perhaps know, in German we are used to adapting nouns to clearly show the gender of the person or animal this applies to.
-Example: Whereas in English you talk about "teachers", be they male or female, in German we have male "Lehrer" and female "Lehrerinnen".
+Example: Whereas in English you talk about "teachers", be they male or female, in German we have male "Lehrer" and female "Lehrerinnen" (both plurals).
 Another example, where it's even rather similar in English and German is English "lion" vs. German "Löwe", but for females English "lioness" vs. German "Löwin" (here only the singular forms).

 Now in German, the male form like "Lehrer" serves also as the general name for the position, like in English.
 Yet this is for some time no more well received among feminists, and so spellings were tested to show both genders.
 There were approaches using an asterisk or slashes or brackets or an internal capital I (a "Binnen-I", like in "LehrerInnen").
 The currently dominating version is a spelling with a colon inside the words.
 In our example this shows up like "Lehrer:innen" (plural).
 You recognize from my wording that this is still a moving target.